Heramb-Rallapally/Low-Risk-Autonomous-RBAC-Automation-and-Escalation-System/readme.md

    - Coordinate multi-agent workflows when needed.
 4. Audit trail persisted for all policy changes, decisions and model-assisted actions.

-## Security & Compliance (enterprise guidance)
-- Secrets: Use a secrets manager (Azure Key Vault, AWS Secrets Manager, HashiCorp Vault).
-Do NOT store credentials in repo or environment files checked into source control.
-- Transport: Enforce TLS for all external and internal traffic.
-- Authentication: Integrate with enterprise SSO/OAuth2 (OIDC) or mTLS.
-Backend assumes authenticated caller and enforces RBAC.
-- Authorization: Implement least privilege RBAC roles and permission checks server-side in controllers/services.
-- Audit: Log all policy edits, automated LLM recommendations, and approval actions to an immutable audit store.
-- Data handling: Sanitize and redact PII before sending to LLM providers.
-Maintain data retention and deletion policies.
-- LLM usage: Treat LLM outputs as advisory unless explicitly signed/approved.
-Maintain model provenance and prompt logs.

 ## Quickstart (Windows)
 Prerequisites: